 Is the online Global Health Ministries track of the M.S.N. available in all 50 states?

-Due to state and federal higher education regulations, Cedarville University has chosen not to accept applications from students residing in Alabama, Arkansas, Massachusetts, or Minnesota to enroll in online degree programs.
-This applies only to distance learning students residing in these four states.
+Due to state and federal higher education regulations, Cedarville University has chosen not to accept applications from students residing in Alabama or Massachusetts to enroll in online degree programs.
+This applies only to distance learning students residing in these two states.
 Students from all 50 states as well as international students are welcome to apply for any on-campus program.
 Please contact an admissions counselor for further information.

 What are the admission requirements for the M.S.N. program?